rlaiola/boca-portainer-templates/README.md

 # BOCA App Templates for Portainer

-This repository provides custom **App Templates** for deploying the **BOCA – Online Contest Administrator** through Portainer.
+This repository provides custom **App Templates** that offer a simple and reproducible way to deploy **BOCA Online Contest Administrator** stacks through Portainer.
 It extends the official Portainer templates with ready-to-use definitions specifically tailored for BOCA, enabling quick and consistent deployments.

-For details on Portainer’s template system, refer to the official [documentation](https://docs.portainer.io/user/docker/templates).
+For details on Portainer’s template format, refer to the official [documentation](https://docs.portainer.io/user/docker/templates).
 For more information about BOCA, visit its upstream [repository](https://github.com/cassiopc/boca).

 ---